Mother Skinny

-Mother Skinny is the eighth studio album released by the Ohio rock band Circus Devils in March, 2010.
+Mother Skinny is the eighth studio album released by the American psychedelic rock band Circus Devils in March, 2010.
 All songs on Mother Skinny were written and performed by Robert Pollard, Todd Tobias, and Tim Tobias.
 The album is a return to the aggressive rock sound of the band's earlier albums, following the mostly acoustic 2009 album Gringo.

 Reaction

-Mother Skinny is just plain sinister art rock, that will keep your ear to your speaker so that you don't miss a beat.
-Robert Pollard has never sounded more scary with his evil cackle on "Germ Circus" or his stretched out slow delivery in "Lurking", which feels like he is literally and weirdly right behind you.
-The record is more of a return to their earlier work but adds in very strong thumping beats and guitar riffs, that absolutely drive each of the twenty tracks down your throat.
-Once again, Mother Skinny is a record that separates itself from the Circus Devil's vast catalog and will be a fun ride for anybody who dares to put it in their player!